sourmash-bio/sourmash/doc/sourmash-internals.md

-By default protein sketches will be created; dayhoff sketches can be created by including `dayhoff` in the param string, e.g. `sourmash sketch protein -p dayhoff`, and hydrophobic-polar sketches can be built with `hp` in the param string.
+By default protein sketches will be created; dayhoff sketches can be created by including `dayhoff` in the param string, e.g. `sourmash sketch protein -p dayhoff`, and hydrophobic-polar sketches can be built with `hp` in the param string, e.g. `sourmash sketch protein -p hp`.

 ## Manifests